Asperjasp/Website_Alejandro-Sanchez-Poveda_Asperjasp/README.md

 📁 Portfolio: A collection of selected work that represents my skills and experience, including software development, data science projects, and research contributions.

 📚 Bibliography: A curated list of books, papers, articles, and tools that have shaped my thinking and practice.
-These are re sources I recommend or have critically engaged with.
+These are re sources I recommend or have critically engaged with.i

 🧪 Research & Publications: Academic and independent research, papers I've authored or co-authored, and topics I’m currently exploring or deeply interested in.